 Several invasive species have been documented in Alabama coastal waters.
 The Bocourt Swimming Crab (Callinectes bocourti), Tessellated Blenny (Hypsoblennius invemar), Australian Spotted Jellyfish (Phyllorhiza punctata), Asian Green Mussel (Perna viridis), Asian Tiger Shrimp (Penaeus monodon), and Red Lionfish (Pterois volitans/miles) have been documented although non-validated or undocumented reports of additional invasive species likely exist.
 Unfortunately, the ecological effects of these invasive species are poorly understood in Alabama's estuaries and Gulf of Mexico waters.
 However, interactions between indigenous species and invasive species typically results in negative impacts to the native species.
 Prey of Australian Spotted Jellyfish include early life history stages of many commercially and recreationally important finfish, and the temporal/spatial distribution of Australian Spotted Jellyfish could drastically increase finfish larvae/egg mortality rates if spawning events coincide with swarm activities.
 Similarly, the Bocourt Swimming Crab could compete for resources of the native Blue Crab.
 The current status of the Australian Spotted Jellyfish and the Bocourt Swimming Crab, however, does not indicate that these two invasive species pose an immanent concern.
 Similarly, H. invemar and P. viridis do not appear to pose an immediate threat, but their distribution and abundance should be monitored to ensure early detection of proliferation.
-However, the Asian Tiger Shrimp, Penaeus monodon, and Red Lionfish, Pterois volitans/miles continue to be invasives of heightened concern, and their broadened distribution, increased abundance, and/or documented negative effects on native species warrants concern.
+However, the Asian Tiger Shrimp, Penaeus monodon, and Red Lionfish, Pterois volitans/miles, continue to be invasives of heightened concern, and their distribution, abundance, and/or documented negative effects on native species warrants concern.

 The latest non-native observed in the marine waters of Alabama was a single Crescent Grunter, Terapon jarbua.
 The specimen was collected on February 28, 2020, but was not reported to the appropriate officials until March 29, 2021.
 The specimen was collected at the Dauphin Island Airport and was maintained in an aquarium at Five Rivers Delta Resource Center.
-The ADCRN/MRD was notified once the Fiver Rivers staff realized the fish was not native to Alabama.
-The fish is currently in quarantine at the Dauphin Island Estuarium and will be displayed for outreach purposes to educate the public on the problems associated with invasive species.
+The ADCNR/MRD was notified once the Fiver Rivers staff realized the fish was not native to Alabama.
+The fish was in quarantine at the Alabama Aquarium and displayed for outreach purposes to educate the public on the problems associated with invasive species.
+However, due to a reduction of interest in this display, the individual was dispatched and added to the museum of specimens retained at the Alabama Marine Resources Division office located on Dauphin Island.